Vandan1207/BookStack/README.md

-# RecycleBytes
+# Book Stack

 ---

-# E-Waste Collection and Recycling Platform
+# Library Management System using Goggle Library API

 ## Project Overview
 This project is a web application for e-waste collection and recycling.
 Users can exchange their e-waste for money through this platform.
 The project is built using HTML, CSS,Bootstrap, JavaScript, and Django.